AGuyNamedJens/FactorioChatBot/README.md

   set `"chatChannel": "Channel ID"` with your discord channel ID for the chat messages. ([Help](https://support.discordapp.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-))

-  Set `"cleanMessages": "false"` to true if you want to have clean messages in Factorio. **WARNING: THIS WILL DISABLE ACHIEVEMENTS!**
+  set `"cleanMessages": "false"` to true if you want to have clean messages in Factorio. **WARNING: THIS WILL DISABLE ACHIEVEMENTS!**

-  Set `"consoleChannel": "false"` to the channel ID if you want to have a seperate channel for executing factorio commands. **WARNING: SOME MAY DISABLE ACHIEVEMENTS!**
+  set `"consoleChannel": "false"` to the channel ID if you want to have a seperate channel for executing factorio commands. **WARNING: SOME MAY DISABLE ACHIEVEMENTS!**

   set RconIP (Should remain 127.0.0.1 for localhost)

   set RconPort (Same port you set in your server launch params)

   set RconPassword (Same pass you set in your server launch params)

+  set `"token": "Bot Token"` to the bot's token as i mentioned before when creating a new application.

 # Running the bot